-James Szot is a senior lecturer serving as director of the Naveen Jindal School of Management Executive Education graduate program in project management and as instructor of record for the program’s six core courses in project management.
-He is a PhD candidate in Strategy, Programme and Project Management at Skema Business School.
-He earned a Master of Science in Management and Administrative Science degree with an emphasis in organizational development and change management from The University of Texas at Dallas, an MBA with an emphasis in engineering management from the University of Dallas, and a Master of Engineering (Electrical) degree and a Bachelor of Science in Electrical Engineering degree from Cornell University.
-He is a Project Management Institute (PMI)-certified project management professional and an inactive registered professional engineer in the State of Texas.
-He serves the PMI Global Accreditation Center (GAC) as a site visit chairman and team member, and has led university accreditation site visits for PMI-GAC around the world.
-Prior to his academic roles, Szot held various management and engineering positions at Texas Instruments and NCR.
+Dr. James Szot is director of the Naveen Jindal School of Management Executive Education graduate program in project management.
+He earned a PhD in Strategy, Programme and Project Management at Skema Business School, a Master of Science in Management and Administrative Science with an emphasis in organizational development and change management at The University of Texas at Dallas, a MBA with an emphasis in engineering management at the University of Dallas, and a Master of Engineering (Electrical) and a Bachelor of Science in Electrical Engineering at Cornell University.
+He is a Project Management Institute certified project management professional and a registered professional engineer and licensed real estate broker in the State of Texas.
+He chairs the Board of the Project Management Institute Global Accreditation Center (GAC) for Project Management Education Programs.
+Prior to his academic role, Szot held various management and engineering positions at Texas Instruments and NCR.
 His experience includes leading corporate development programs in 17 countries across Asia, Europe, the Middle East and North America.
-He is a licensed real estate broker in the State of Texas.
-He and his wife, Pat, are majority owners of a real estate brokerage franchise in the Dallas area.
-He served the community as a member of the Sachse, Texas, City Council, Planning and Zoning Commission and Economic Development Corporation.
-In 2002, he completed 25 years of officiating high school football as a member of the Dallas Football Officials Association.
+He previously served the community as a member of the Sachse, Texas, City Council, Planning and Zoning Commission and Economic Development Corporation.

 Dr. Lakshman Tamil is a professor in electrical engineering and is an elected Fellow of the Optical Society of America.
 He has a good blend of both academic and industrial experience.
 His current research focuses on quality of life technology.
 He works collaboratively with an interdisciplinary team of engineers, computer scientists, statisticians, physicians and nurses at UT Dallas’ Quality of Life Technology Laboratory.
 The team’s projects explore developments including a telemedicine platform, a smart bed designed to prevent bedsores, a home-based sleep-monitoring system and a cognitive support system for healthcare workers.
 Over the course of his career, Tamil has contributed to more than 100 research publications, 20 patents and directed 13 doctoral dissertations.
 He was the founder and CEO of Yotta Networks, Inc., a startup that designed, developed and marketed multi-terabit hybrid optical switches.
 He also has directed research on advanced optical networks at Alcatel Lucent’s Corporate Research Center.
 He also has been an optical and wireless communication consultant to the U.S. Naval Research Laboratory, Raytheon and Spike Technologies.